End of life care

-- The service should have an open approach to end of life care.
+- the service has an open approach to end of life care

-- It should talk with you and your family and work with your GP.
-This is to make sure everyone discusses your needs and wishes and they plan for them.
+- it talks with you and your family and works with your GP.
+This is to make sure everyone discusses your needs and wishes and they plan for them

 How do I outline my wishes?

 You should draw up an end of life care plan.
 It is vital to establish your preferences and choices.